 Contact a Michigan Nursing Home Sepsis Infection Lawyer

 If you or a family member suffered were diagnosed with a sepsis infection while in a Michigan nursing home, you should contact the Michigan nursing home neglect law firm of Buckfire & Buckfire, P.C. immediately at (800) 606-1717.
-We operate under to strict No Fee Promise, which means you will not owe a single penny unless we are able to win or settle your case.
+We operate under a strict No Fee Promise, which means you will not owe a single penny unless we are able to win or settle your case.
 When you call our firm, you will be directed to an experienced attorney who will listen to your situation and determine if you have a case against a Michigan nursing home.
 It is important that you contact an attorney as soon as possible because there are time deadlines to filing Michigan nursing home lawsuits.
 If the deadline to file your lawsuit passes, your claim may be lost forever.
 There is absolutely nothing to lose!
 Call today!